MonitorControl/MonitorControl/Apple Silicon.md

 **Test it at your own risk!**

-You need to have *compatible* external display (aside from the internal display if present) connected to your *Apple Silicon Mac* via *USB-C/DisplayPort*.
+You need to have *compatible* external display (aside from the internal display if present) connected to your *Apple Silicon Mac* via the *USB-C port*.
 The HDMI port of the M1 Mac mini does not work - unfortunatelly there is no known way to circumvent this limitation at the moment.

 ### Current state